howard-university-web-services/howard_paragraphs/modules/hp_announcements/README.md

 # Howard Paragraphs Announcements

-Paragraphs integration of the ability to add Announcements in  Howard client projects:
+Paragraphs integration of the ability to add Announcements in Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: